 Do you find yourself constantly worrying?
 Do you get stressed out easily?
 Are you easily upset or agitated?
 Are you struggling with anxiety in non-anxiety provoking situations?
 If you answered yes to any of these questions, you may have a COMT mutation.

 COMT (Catechol-O-Methyltransferase) mutations affect the rate at which catecholamines are broken down.
-Catecholamines are the neurotransmitters: dopamine, norepinephrine, and epinephrine.
+Catecholamines are: dopamine, norepinephrine, epinephrine, and catecholestrogens.
 With no mutations present, COMT enzymes add a methyl group from SAMe onto the dopamine, norepinephrine, and epinephrine molecules which helps them break down and change into other substances.
 When these catecholamines aren’t being broken down at a proper rate, adrenaline begins to build up within the body.
 Having slower breakdown speed for these neurotransmitters results in feeling chronically stressed and anxious.

 Think about what adrenaline does to you.
 It is your fight or flight response.
 In the wild, if an animal feels a surge of adrenaline, they know that they need to be ready for anything, whatever threat they are exposed to at the time.
 Adrenaline makes you feel more focused, raises blood pressure, increases muscle strength, and energy production.
 However, this chronic adrenaline can create many health problems.

 Let’s discuss COMT Val158 Met.
 The ideal combination for these alleles is to state Val/Met.
 This means that COMT enzyme activity is balanced, which keeps neurotransmitters balanced and maintains average levels of Dopamine.
 Your catecholamines should be breaking down properly.